robwco/workshop-marketing/class.md

 You don't know the answers so you highlight it all and hit delete.
 It's only a few more seconds before you give up and close the tab.
 You asked yourself the wrong questions.

-## Cold hard fact 3: You spend too much time rewriting the same emails and it's crippling your productivity and effectiveness.
+## Cold hard fact 3: You spend too much time writing the same emails you sent last week and it's crippling your productivity and effectiveness.

 You've probably discovered by now that a shocking amount of your time and business is spent just sending emails.